SM Mall of Asia Arena: Pageants

+Basketball

+The SM Mall of Asia Arena serves as one of the playing venues of the Philippine Basketball Association (PBA), National Collegiate Athletic Association (Philippines), and the University Athletic Association of the Philippines (UAAP).

 The PBA's B-Meg Llamados and the Talk 'N Text Tropang Texters played the first basketball game at the arena on July 7, 2012, as part of the 2012 PBA Governors Cup semifinals.

 The UAAP's 2012 opening game between the NU Bulldogs and UE Red Warriors on July 14, 2012, was the arena's first college basketball game.
 The first game of the 2012 UAAP basketball finals was played at the arena in front of 20,686 people.

-The PBA's first doubleheader in the arena on October 17, 2012, was marked by a looting incident at the Meralco Bolts' locker room.
-A day later, the arena hosted the National Collegiate Athletic Association's first game of its finals series against the San Beda Red Lions and the Letran Knights.
+On October 18, 2012, the arena hosted the National Collegiate Athletic Association's first game of its finals series against the San Beda Red Lions and the Letran Knights.